bSchnepp/Waypoint-old/README.md

   - Ideally, a custom compiler and linker and assembler would be nice, but that's too much.
 So just clang + nasm.
   - A custom shell, built from scratch, making sure it's *very* obvious Waypoint is it's own thing.
   - A C standard library implementation specifically for Waypoint.
-  - Have a working, stable release before Half-Life 3.
-  - Because Linus did it.
-  - Be more serious in readmes in the next update.

 Some notes and stuff:
   - Files are files.
 They're not everything.
 Everything is an _object_, which is *usually* a file, but not **always**.